NYUDataBootcamp/Book/pandas-input.md

 * Integers, floats, and strings.
 Three common types of data.

 * Function returns.
 We refer to the output of a function as its **return**.
-We would say, for example, that the function `type(x)` returns the type of the input object `x`.
+We would say, for example, that the function `type(x)` `return`s the type of the input object `x`.
 We capture the return with an assignment:  `xtype = type(x)`.

 ## Python packages

 Python is not just a programming language, it's an open source collection of tools that includes both core Python and a large collection of packages written by different people.
 The word **package** here refers to plug-ins or extensions that expand Python's capabilities.
 Terminology varies.
 What we call a package others sometimes call a "library."
 The term "module" typically refers to a subset of core Python or one of its packages.
 You won't go far wrong to use the terms interchangeably.

 The standard Python packages are well written, well documented, and well supported.
 They have armies of users who spot and correct problems.
 Some of the others less so.
-We try to stick to the standard packages, specifically those that come with the Anaconda distribution.
+For the most part, we stick to the standard packages, specifically those that come with the Anaconda distribution.

 Some of the leading packages for numerical ("scientific") computation are